 During this period, the OIG took part in the activities of the Executive Council on Integrity and Efficiency (ECIE), and allocated resources for responding to information requests from and for the Congress and other agencies.
-The OIG also provided oversight of the Agency's independent auditors as they started the Agency's fifth annual financial statement audit for the fiscal year ending September 30, 2007.
+We conducted a quality control review of another ECIE Office of Inspector General.
+The OIG also provided oversight of the Agency's independent auditors as they completed the Agency's fifth annual financial statement audit for the fiscal year ending September 30, 2007.